chentl/all_rgb/README.md

 # Import All-RGB filter
 from allrgb import AllRGBFilter

-# Initize a filter instance (Note: for the first run, this may take a few minutes)
+# Initize a filter instance (Note: for the first run, this may take a while)
 rgb_filter = AllRGBFilter()

 # Convert a existing image to an All-RGB image.